Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 the AOT `pythran`-compiled implementation.
 The origin of the speedup relative to `pythran` is not very clear; a potential factor is that both Jax and PyTorch are multi-threaded by default, while `pythran`-compiled code is single-threaded.
-(in principle, `pythran` can generate OpenMP parallel loops, but it is switched off in the SciPy build system).
+In principle, `pythran` can generate OpenMP parallel loops, but it is switched off in the SciPy build system.

 Surprisingly, `numba` fares much worse than `jax.jit` or `torch.compile`, and is about three times slower than the AOT-compiled pythran version --- even though we explicitly